Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 ###

 <p align="left">Hi there!
 My name is Josue and I'm a 22-year-old computer scientist located in Glendale, Arizona.
 I am a recent computer science graduate from Arizona State University and have a strong expertise in web design, Java, C++, C#, and IT.
-Currently working as an IT Intern with the City of Phoenix Water Services Department where I provide technical support using ServiceNow, develop PowerShell scripts to support internal operations, and work with the applications team on database tasks using SQL.</p>
+Currently working as an IT Intern with the City of Phoenix Water Services Department where I provide technical support using ServiceNow, create PowerShell scripts, work with SQL, and develop Power Apps applications to support internal operations.</p>

 ###